CSCfi/csc-user-guide/docs/data/sensitive-data/index.md

 ### CSC's sensitive data services are available to:

 - Researchers and students affiliated with Finnish higher education institutions (universities, universities of applied sciences)
-- Research institutes and their international collaborators.
+- Research institutes and their international collaborators
-- Using CSC services requires you to [register a CSC account](../../accounts/index.md#getting-access).
+- Using CSC services requires you to [register a CSC account](../../accounts/index.md#getting-access)

 ### Introduction to sensitive data services